OfficeDev/office-js-docs-pr/docs/design/disable-add-in-commands.md

 Consider a scenario in which a button should be enabled when, and only when, a chart is activated.
 The first step is to set the [Enabled](/javascript/api/manifest/enabled) element for the button in the manifest to `false`.
 See above for an example.

 Second, assign handlers.
-This is commonly done in the **Office.onReady** method as in the following example which assigns handlers (created in a later step) to the **onActivated** and **onDeactivated** events of all the charts in the worksheet.
+This is commonly done in the **Office.onReady** function as in the following example which assigns handlers (created in a later step) to the **onActivated** and **onDeactivated** events of all the charts in the worksheet.

 ```javascript
 Office.onReady(async () => {